Tagvi/ripsession/README.md

 - [ ] Make a library out of the code and call it from the main function

 (Both are extremely easy to do, I just don't have enough time myself)

+## Example
+You can also check out the example directory for a concrete example